 Standing Rock online feature / Nowhere Magazine

 So thankful for all the people in North Dakota who are fighting to protect the water today.
-Here’s an image I made of a group riding back to the main camp on 1806 after a prayer service back in September.
+Here’s an image of a group riding to the main camp on 1806 after a prayer service in September 2016.

 It’s the base of all that is happening at the Standing Rock Sioux Tribe’s main Oceti Sakowin camp in Cannonball, North Dakota.
 It’s also the gentle tide under the protective actions in relation to the Dakota Access Pipeline, or “Black Snake,” as it is also widely known.